McDonnell Douglas AV-8B Harrier II: United States Marine Corps

 The AV-8B is to be replaced by the F-35B version of the Lockheed Martin F-35 Lightning II, which was planned to enter service in 2012.
 The USMC had sought a replacement since the 1980s and has argued strongly in favor of the development of the F-35B.
 The Harrier's performance in Iraq, including its ability to use forward operating bases, reinforced the need for a V/STOL aircraft in the USMC arsenal.
 In November 2011, the USN purchased the UK's fleet of 72 retired BAe Harrier IIs (63 single-seat GR.7/9/9As plus 9 twin-seat T.12/12As) and replacement engines to provide spares for the existing USMC Harrier II fleet.
 Although the March 2012 issue of the magazine AirForces Monthly states that the USMC intended to fly some of the ex-British Harrier IIs, instead of using them just for spare parts, the Naval Air Systems Command (NAVAIR) has since stated that the USMC has never had any plans to operate those Harriers.

 On 14 September 2012, a Taliban raid destroyed six AV-8Bs and severely damaged two others while they were parked on the ramp at Camp Bastion in Afghanistan's Helmand Province.
 All of the aircraft belonged to VMFA-211.
 The two damaged AV-8Bs were flown out of Afghanistan in the hours after the attack.
 The attack was described as "the worst loss of U.S. airpower in a single incident since the Vietnam War."
 The lost aircraft were quickly replaced by those from VMA-231.

 On 27 July 2014, USS Bataan began deploying USMC AV-8Bs over Iraq to provide surveillance of Islamic State (IS) forces.
 Surveillance operations continued after the start of Operation Inherent Resolve against IS militants.
 In early September 2014, a USMC Harrier from the 22nd MEU struck an IS target near the Haditha Dam in Iraq, marking the first time a USMC unit dropped ordnance in the operation.
 On 1 August 2016, USMC Harriers from began strikes against ISIL in Libya as part of manned and unmanned airstrikes on targets near Sirte, launching at least five times within two days.
-In January 2024 during the Red Sea crisis one of the Harriers was modified for air defense; its pilot Captain Earl Ehrhart is reported to have shot down seven Houthi suicide attack drones.
+In January 2024 during the Red Sea crisis one of the Harriers was modified for air defense; its pilot Captain Earl Ehrhart is reported to have intercepted seven Houthi attack drones.

+As of February 2025 the last AV-8B was scheduled for retirement "by the second half of 2027."
+In June 2026, the Marine Corps officially retired its Harriers.